-- When the 2020 regulations were released, OCR advised that they only applied to conduct that happened after August 14, 2020 (the date the amendments took effect).
-So, if a complaint was filed after August 14, 2020, but the conduct in question occurred before it, the amendments did not apply. - Complaints that are pending when the new regulations go into effect will likely be subject to the 2020 regulations. - Consult with counsel on specific situations.
+- OCR has advised that the 2024 regulations will apply to conduct that occurs after their effective date on August 1, 2024.
+So, if a complaint is filed after August 1, 2024, but the conduct in question occurred on July 30, 2024 or earlier, the 2020 regulations will apply. - Under this guidance, complaints that are pending when the new regulations go into effect will continue to be subject to the 2020 regulations. - Consult with counsel on specific situations.